Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #probability.statistics, #cumulative-distribution-function

-## Discuss the extension of probability concepts from discrete to continuous variables, focusing on the challenges of defining probabilities in continuous settings.
+## Discuss the extension of probability concepts from discrete to continuous variables, focusing on the challenges of defining probabilities in continuous settings

 In a continuous setting, unlike discrete settings, the probability of observing any specific exact value is zero because of the infinite possibilities within any range.
 This necessitates the concept of a probability density, which allows for the determination of probabilities over intervals, instead of discrete points, to effectively manage and quantify uncertainty in continuous variables.